5 Mobile Device Risks & How To Protect Your Organisation

 4. Stolen devices

 Smartphones are attractive targets for criminals, and so easy to take.
 Too many people carry them around or place them somewhere easily accessible to criminals.
-Since criminals are getting smarter – with software able to crack passwords available on the dark web – you might want to invest in remote wiping and control capabilities, to avoid any data breaches as a result of loss or theft.
+Criminals are getting smarter – with software able to crack passwords available on the dark web.
+Avoid any data breaches as a result of loss or theft and invest in remote wiping and control capabilities.

 5. Data compliance